 It's time to wake up.
 The story of Sleeping Beauty isn't the sweet fairy tale you might have thought it was.
-With its initial narrative as a disturbing Italian folktale and a history that includes an erotic novel series and Disney's most frightening villainess — who Angelina Jolie will play in Maleficent — happily ever after it isn't.
+With its initial narrative as a disturbing Italian folktale and a history that includes an erotic novel series and Disney's most frightening villainess — who Angelina Jolie plays in Maleficent , out today — happily ever after it isn't.
 Find out more about the intriguing and sometimes dark evolution of the Sleeping Beauty story over time.

 Sun, Moon, and Talia, 1634